-Respect your mentor’s time and adhere to some basic business etiquette rules.
+Respect your mentor’s time and adhere to some basic office etiquette rules.
 Always arrive on time for meetings and keep in mind that while it’s OK to reach out to your mentor between formal meetings, don’t take advantage by constantly calling or emailing him or her.
 Show your appreciation, too.
 Send your mentor a thank-you note after a particularly helpful coaching session and always offer to provide any assistance you can in his or her career.

 7. Think in the long term

 You and your mentor may experience some growing pains, so give the relationship time to develop.
 However, don’t be discouraged if your initial mentorship doesn’t last.
 You will likely have several mentors throughout your career.
 It’s not uncommon to seek help from multiple people to address different aspects of work.

 While it may require some effort to begin the mentoring process, the long-term rewards can be significant.
 Don’t overlook this valuable career resource.
 The guidance you receive will place you in a better position to achieve your professional goals.

 Do you have a mentor — or do you serve as a mentor to others?
 What other pointers do you have for establishing an effective mentor relationship?